wamp-proto/wamp-proto/rfc/text/advanced/ap_10_rpc_progressive_calls.md

 * Payload is too big to send it whole in one request.
 E.g. uploading a file.
 * Payload is long term-based, and it is required to start processing it earlier.
 * Partial results should be made available to the caller as quickly as possible.
-This can be accomplished in conjunction with progressive call results feature.
+This can be accomplished in conjunction with Progressive Call Results feature.
 * RPC is called too often.
 So overall processing can be optimized: there is no need to generate new id for request, initiate structures for new call, etc.